EmmaKoopman/MATLAB-analysis_MSI-mecp2/README.md

-**MATLAB (R2025b) scripts used for analysis of MSI behavioural experiments with wild type and *mecp2* mutant zebrafish larvae**.
+**MATLAB (R2025b) scripts used for analysis of multisensory integration behavioural experiments with wild type and *mecp2* mutant zebrafish larvae**.

-The input data for the scripts were the output of an analysis done beforehand with DeepLabCut and Megabouts through an automated pipeline.
+Data that was processed and analysed with DeepLabCut and Megabouts was used to quantify and analyse multisensory integration in wild type and *mecp2* larvae.

 Each script was used for the analysis of another parameter.
 The scripts had the following purposes: